BiTimeBERT: Extending Pre-Trained Language Representations with Bi-Temporal Information

 \subsection{Pre-training Dataset and Implementation}

 For the experiments, we use the New York Times Annotated Corpus (NYT corpus) \cite{sandhaus2008new} as the underlying dataset for pre-training.
-The NYT corpus contains over 1.8 million news articles published between January 1987 and June 2007, and it has been frequently used in Temporal Information Retrieval researches \cite{campos2015survey, DBLP:journals/ftir/KanhabuaBN15}.
-As document timestamp estimation is used as a downstream task in our evaluation, 50,000 articles from the NYT corpus to use them for running experiments on the document dating downstream task (introduced in Section 4.2), thus these articles are excluded from our pre-training dataset.
+The NYT corpus contains over 1.8 million news articles published between January 1987 and June 2007, and has been frequently used in Temporal Information Retrieval researches \cite{campos2015survey, DBLP:journals/ftir/KanhabuaBN15}.
+Note that before the pre-training, we randomly sample and remove 50,000 articles from the NYT corpus to use them for running experiments on the document dating downstream task (introduced in Section 4.2), thus these articles are excluded from our pre-training dataset.

-As our method can adapt to all the BERT-style pre-trained language models, we use BERT \cite{devlin2018bert} as the base framework to construct transformer encoder blocks.
+As our method can adapt to all the Transformer encoder-based language models, we use BERT \cite{devlin2018bert} as the base framework.
 Considering the high cost of training from scratch, we utilized the parameters of pre-trained $BERT_{BASE}$ (cased) to initialize our model.
-TimeBERT was continually pre-trained on the NYT corpus for 10 epochs with the time-aware masked language modeling and document timestamp prediction task.\footnote{The experiments took about 80 hours on 1 NVIDIA A100 GPU.} The maximum sequence length was 512, while the batch size was 8.
+BiTimeBERT was continually pre-trained on the NYT corpus for 10 epochs with the TAMLM and the DD task.\footnote{The experiments took about 80 hours on 1 NVIDIA A100 GPU.} The maximum sequence length was 512, while the batch size was 8.
 We used AdamW \cite{kingma2014adam} as the optimizer and set the learning rate to be 3e-5, with gradient accumulation equal to 8.
-Finally, the monthly temporal granularity was used in DTP task.\footnote{We will study the effect of temporal granularity in DTP task in Section \ref{tempgra_dtp}.}
+Finally, the monthly temporal granularity was used in DD task.\footnote{We will study the effect of temporal granularity in DD task in Section \ref{tempgra_DD}.}